requiemcreatif/casino-scheduler-v1/README.md

 ## Docker Support

-You can also run the application using Docker:
+You can run the application using Docker:

 ```bash
 # Build the Docker image